Support

 If I change a value in Shopify, will Origova notice?

 Yes.
 When a product, variant, or its customs data changes in your Shopify admin, Shopify notifies Origova and the affected items refresh within seconds — no action needed.
 That includes country of origin, HS code, and weight, which Shopify stores on the variant's inventory item rather than on the product.
+The exception is a large bulk import, when Shopify fires thousands of change notifications at once: if every product in that burst is new to Origova — the usual shape of a CSV import or a store migration — the app defers the whole burst to your next full scan instead of processing it a row at a time (see the bulk-import question below).
 Running a scan performs a full reconciliation of your whole catalog; it's the guaranteed-current option to run before handing an export to a broker.

 Why does Origova now ask for inventory permissions?